Dhiraj123-star/async-onboarding-service/README.md

 A high-performance, asynchronous user onboarding microservice built with **FastAPI**, **RabbitMQ**, **Celery**, and **Redis**.

-This project demonstrates how to offload heavy, time-consuming tasks (like PDF generation and email dispatching) to background workers, ensuring the API remains responsive while allowing the client to track progress via polling or monitoring tools.
+This project demonstrates how to offload heavy, time-consuming tasks (like PDF generation and email dispatching) to background workers, ensuring the API remains responsive while allowing the client to track progress.

 ## 🚀 The Architecture